Skip to main content

 Already proven to deliver

-Certification of this package is the culmination of years of rigorous design, development and validation work involving thousands of people across our organisation and beyond, including our airframe partner Boeing.
+Confidence in Trent 1000 XE Durability Enhancement package has been demonstrated through a rigorous engine ground test programme where we have pushed the engine beyond the certification requirements for this new HPTB.
+Certification of this package is the culmination of years of rigorous design, development and validation work involving thousands of people across our organisation and beyond, including our airframe partners in Boeing.
 To inform this design change we have utilised in-service data from our advanced engine health monitoring system and sophisticated thermal modelling to identify improvements to the efficiency of the HPTB cooling system.

 Rapid incorporation and upgrade